-A major component of the Township’s funding came from a $3.5M loan.
+A major component of the Open Space funding came from a $3.5M loan.
 The payoff date for this loan is July 2040.

 The Open Space fund is currently overspent.
 The annual cost of the loan service is $167K/year which exceeds the dedicated tax receipts.
 An annual deficiency of $21K is made up from the General Fund and this will need to continue until the loan is paid off.
 From 2010 to date, the grand total deficiency is $170K.

-As a matter of policy, the Township is not opposed to future land preservation opportunities provided the following: 1) the land is high value farmland, 2) the arrangement is an Agricultural Easement not township ownership, 3) Chester County participates, and 4) payments can made over a 5 year period with no interest.
+As a matter of policy, the Township is not opposed to future land preservation opportunities provided the following: 1) the land is high value farmland, 2) the arrangement is an Agricultural Easement not Township ownership, 3) Chester County participates, and 4) payments can be made over a 5-year period with no interest.
 This type of land preservation displaces new housing with the highest efficiency compared to other techniques used in the Open Space program.
-Such an arrangement was agreed in 2016 when the board worked with Chester County to preserve 55 acres with no cost to the township.
+Such an arrangement was agreed to in 2016 when the Board worked with Chester County to preserve 55 acres with no cost to the Township.